Trauma impacts and relationships

 It can be hard to recover from sexual trauma and learn how to build trust and intimacy with another person again.
 But, it is not impossible.
 There is support that can help you work through all of your thoughts and feelings and start to reclaim your life.

-If you need support, we are here to listen, believe and support.
+If you need support, we are here to listen and believe you.
 Find out more about our services.